-Unlike travel credit cards, which often reward cardholders with points or miles that have different values depending on how they are redeemed, cash back rewards have a specific cash value.
+Unlike travel credit cards, which often reward cardholders with points or miles that have different values depending on how they are redeemed, cash back rewards have a fixed cash value.
 Cardholders can redeem that cash back in the form of statement credits, online purchases and more.

 What is cash back?